Coronavirus (COVID-19) | Latest guidance

 To ensure the success of Inclusive Education in Nova Scotia, the province continues to invest in educational supports for students, teachers and staff.

-Over the last few years, the province has budgeted for almost 900 additional staff – counsellors, specialists, teacher assistants, autism and behaviour supports, school psychologists, African Nova Scotia regional facilitators, Mi’kmaw Education Consultants, et cetera – to support students on their learning journey.
+Over the last few years, the province has budgeted for more than 1,000 additional staff – counsellors, specialists, teacher assistants, autism and behaviour supports, school psychologists, African Nova Scotia regional facilitators, Mi’kmaw Education Consultants, et cetera – to support students on their learning journey.

 In September 2020, Nova Scotia implemented a new Inclusive Education Policy.
 Researchers from the University of Ottawa have been engaged to provide a three-year rolling evaluation of the policy’s implementation.

 Nova Scotia asked for and is receiving ongoing developmental feedback so we can deliver the best results for our students and staff.
 The ongoing feedback will help the education system modify its tactical plans if needed and ultimately strengthen our approaches and how we connect with and support students.
 This review is based on recommendations from the Students First report.